The Ghost and Mr. Chicken: Production

 The "Simmons Mansion", a three-story Second-Empire Victorian house, stands on Colonial Street on the Universal Studios lot in California and was built for the film So Goes My Love (1946).
-It appeared as the Dowd house in the film Harvey (1950), and, with several alterations to the architecture, served as the home of Gabrielle Solis in Desperate Housewives (2004-2012).
+It appeared as the Dowd house in the film Harvey (1950), and, with several alterations to the architecture, served as the home of Gabrielle Solis in Desperate Housewives (2004–2012).

 The "Simmons Mansion" is not the Munster house, although they are next door to each other on the new (relocated) Colonial street, with the Munster house on the right.
 Originally, they were on the old Colonial street, which was located next to New York street and Courthouse Square, with the Munster house to the left of the "Simmons Mansion".
-The old Colonial Street is where The Ghost and Mr Chicken movie was filmed.
+The old Colonial Street is where The Ghost and Mr. Chicken movie was filmed.

 Knotts personally called the Bon Ami company president to get permission to mention the cleaning product's name in one of the film's running gags.
 Throughout the movie, Knotts drove an Edsel Corsair, which was considered a commercial failure, to bolster the character Luther Heggs' quirky reputation.

 The original cut of the film included a scene where the portrait stabbing was explained.
 Kelsey had printed a copy of the portrait and placed on the back side of the one on the landing of the staircase.
 When pressing a secret button, the portrait turned to reveal the shears stuck in the throat with red paint.
-This scene was cut from all other prints and has only been seen a few times in theaters and on some television showings.
+This scene was cut from all other prints and has only been seen a few times in theaters, and on some television showings.

 Knotts' popularity prompted a multiple-movie deal with Universal, starting with this movie, and followed by The Reluctant Astronaut (1967), The Shakiest Gun in the West (1968), The Love God?
 (1969), and How to Frame a Figg (1971).
-Several other players from The Andy Griffith Show appear in The Ghost and Mr. Chicken including Lurene Tuttle, Burt Mustin, Reta Shaw, Hal Smith and Hope Summers.
+Several other players from The Andy Griffith Show appear in The Ghost and Mr. Chicken, including Lurene Tuttle, Burt Mustin, Reta Shaw, Hal Smith and Hope Summers.

+Reception

+Box office

+The Ghost and Mr. Chicken grossed $4 million in the first five months after its release on a $500,000 budget.

+Critical reception

+The film received mixed reviews from critics.
+On Rotten Tomatoes, it has a score of 67%, based on six critics, with an average score of 6.2 out of 10.

 Home media

 The Ghost and Mr. Chicken was released on VHS in 1996.
 Universal released the film on DVD September 2, 2003, and again on January 9, 2007, and on Blu-ray on October 4, 2016.

-Shown on the MeTV show Svengoolie on July 16, 2022.

 Soundtrack

 On July 12, 2005, Percepto released the soundtrack on compact disc.
-Composer Vic Mizzy used the old tune Mr. Ghost Goes to Town as his main theme.
+Composer Vic Mizzy used the old tune "Mr. Ghost Goes to Town" as his main theme.
 Mizzy's haunted house organ theme also appeared in the film Games (1967).